 - With the BTU cooking power of an outdoor grill, it brings outdoor grill flavors conveniently to your countertop any day of the year

-- Air fry crisp with up to 75% less fat than deep frying (tested against hand-cut, deep-fried French fries), using the included 4-qt crisper basket
+- Air fry crisp with up to 75 percent less fat than deep frying (tested against hand cut, deep fried French fries), using the included 4 quart crisper basket

 When it comes to one-time things such as disposable coffee cups to go, napkins and stirrers, it’s always good to plan to have ahead of time.
 Once you’re set in what kind of material you’d like to use, you can go ahead and explore your options and suppliers based on that.
 (Check out Brand My Cafe’s catalog, here!)